ansys/pymapdl/docs/source/mapdl_commands/index.rst

 ********
 Solution
 ********
 These commands are used to load and solve the model.
-The commands are grouped by functionality.

 .. toctree::
    :maxdepth: 1